sympy/sympy/doc/src/tutorial/intro.rst

    >>> from sympy import *
    >>> x, t, z, nu = symbols('x t z nu')

-Make all further example pretty print with unicode characters.
+This will make all further example pretty print with unicode characters.

    >>> init_printing(use_unicode=True)